NvChad/nvchad.github.io/docs/config/nvchad_ui.md

 ### Statusline & tabufline

-- We use our own [plugin](https://github.com/NvChad/ui) for statusline & tabufline and it has some options
+- We use our own [plugin](https://github.com/NvChad/ui) for statusline & tabufline and it has some options.
-- Default config : ( you must know that every plugin's default config is just a table kinda)
+- The default config: (You must know that every plugin's default config is just a table).

 ```lua
 {